ea86/100-days-of-code/log.md

 **Today's Progress**:
 - Continued working on JavaScript Algorithms and Data Structures - Basic JavaScript at freeCodeCamp.org.
 - Completed: 110 / 110

+### Day 3: August 18, 2020:
+**
+- 88% completed of Regular Expressions in JavaScript Algorithms and Data Structures at freeCodeCamp.org.